-- The independent QCI inspector is an inspector that was not involved in the job except for the Quality Control Inspections.
+The independent QCI inspector is an inspector that was not involved in the job except for the Quality Control Inspections.
 The individual did not perform the initial audit or any work on the home.
-In this scenario, the Grantee principle investigator (aka Energy Specialist) must field monitor for Quality Assurance, five percent (5%) of DOE completed jobs (no less than one (1)).
-The percentage of jobs to be field monitored will round up to the nearest whole number. - 2.
-The Auditor/QCI Inspector is a person that performs the initial audit and develops the scope of work but is not involved with any of the construction or installation of energy conservation measures or materials performed on the home.
+In this scenario, the Grantee Field and Technical Monitor/ Energy Specialist must field monitor for Quality Assurance, five percent (5%) of DOE completed jobs (no less than one (1)).
+The percentage of jobs to be field monitored will round up to the nearest whole number.

+2. The Auditor/QCI Inspector is a person that performs the initial audit and develops the scope of work but is not involved with any of the construction or installation of energy conservation measures or materials performed on the home.
 This same individual performs the Quality Control Inspection.
-If this method is used by a Sub-grantee, they will be subjected to more oversight and the Grantee Principal Investigator (aka Energy Specialist) will field monitor ten percent (10%) of DOE completed jobs (no less than two (2)).
+If this method is used by a Sub-grantee, they will be subjected to more oversight and the Grantee Field and Technical Monitor/ Energy Specialist will field monitor ten percent (10%) of DOE completed jobs (no less than two (2)).
 The percentage of jobs to be field monitored will round up the nearest whole number.
 Several Sub-grantees for the Arizona WAP program have a designated service provider who has QCI certified staff.
-The designated service provider will be an acceptable Auditor/QCI as long as the QCI Certified staff of the service provider did not perform any construction or installation of energy conservation measures or materials.
+The designated service provider will be an acceptable Energy Auditor/QCI as long as the EA QCI Certified staff of the service provider did not perform any construction or installation of energy conservation measures or materials.